rsakata40/Manuscript_Aneuploidy/README.md

 - directories with prefix `sc_` — includes codes for single-cell RNA-sequencing processing, and aneuploidy inference.
 - directories with prefix `img_` — includes codes for quantitative analysis of microscopy and imaging data.
-- within each directory, R and python codes are generally used for preprocessing while Jupyter notebooks are used for visualising the output.
-Bash codes are used for submitting jobs that require larger computing resources.
+- within each directory, R and python codes are generally first used for preprocessing, while Jupyter notebooks are then used for visualising the output.
 - `environments` — software environment files used for the analyses.

 ## scRNA-seq analysis